G4TGJ/g4tgj.github.io/_posts/2020-06-13-PCB-Toner-Transfer.md

 between 1.5 and 4 minutes.
 I set the iron to 2 and held it on the board, without moving, for 2 minutes and then spent the next 2 minutes ironing all over the board in an attempt to get the toner to transfer properly this time.
 After a total of 4 minutes I ran the board under the tap and peeled off the paper.
 To my delight the toner had transferred perfectly.
 In fact, it isn't just the toner that transfers but the blue from the paper (which feels more like plastic) also.
-I'd ironed the board enough times by now to realise that wearing oven gloves is a good idea so that I could hold onto the board while ironing it.
+I wore oven gloves this time so that I could hold onto the board while ironing it.
 Not surprisingly it gets very hot!
 After etching in ferric chloride I had a perfect PCB.

 Clearly some people are having great success with using photo or magazine paper to do toner transfer but there seem to be too many